 But my dreams of an ideal getaway dissipated from the time I got to the airport.

 It was the worst day of airline travel in a long, long time, filled with more cancellations than delays due to a backlog of trouble from bad weather across the nation.
 The plane was there, but there was no pilot.
 And then when there finally was a pilot there was no co-pilot.

 I’ll cut to the chase: our flight, scheduled to depart at 11AM, did not leave until almost 6PM.
 The plane was there, but there was no pilot.
 And then when there finally was a pilot there was no co-pilot.
 The day was filled with angry, frustrated travelers who kept holding onto the hope that their flight would eventually get out.
+While there is always the option to fly to your destination by private jet charter, most people of us only remember this once we are in the middle of a situation like this.
+Next time we travel, I’ll probably do a bit of research into private plane rentals beforehand to see if that could save of the hassle of flying commercially.
+We were lucky to get on a flight at all.
 Ours was the last Jet Blue flight out before the airline shut down operations for 17 hours.

 I dare not bore you with the details of being stuck in the airport that day…

 Although, when I got to the resort, this beautiful parrot brought a smile to my face